Atlantic hurricane season 2017: What you should know

 Atlantic hurricane activity is usually lowered by El Niño, the Associated Press reported.

-Gerry Bell, a lead seasonal hurricane forecaster with NOAA, said earlier this month in a statement that "the chance of an El Nino forming, which tends to prevent storms from strengthening, has dropped significantly from May."
+Gerry Bell, a lead seasonal hurricane forecaster with NOAA, said in an August statement that "the chance of an El Nino forming, which tends to prevent storms from strengthening, has dropped significantly from May."

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?